 What do I do with my books when the semester is over?

 Some books you may want to keep as reference materials in your future profession.
 Or a book on grammar and punctuation can help you get good grades on all of your future papers.
 For all of those other books that you do not wish to keep we offer our Textbook Buyback program.

 What is Textbook Buyback?

-Students with a photo ID can bring books in anytime and try to sell them in the Portland, Gorham, and Lewiston stores.
+Students with a photo ID can bring books in anytime and try to sell them.
 To get the most money for them, we recommend selling your books during final exam week in December and May.
 Before the official Buyback begins, posters will be posted around campus with the dates.
 There will also be an ad in the Free Press.

 We also have a website that you can use to sell your books online.
 This website can be used year-round but please note that in-store prices during the official buy back periods are better.

 -When a book is going to be used, we generally give 50% of the retail price, until we've bought back enough copies.
 If it came as part of a package, bring in all the pieces if you have them.